Karen Waite BA (Hons) MBACP "Find A Voice..." Counselling & Psychotherapy

 Training, qualifications & experience

-I am a Qualified Integrative Counsellor and Psychotherapist based in Plymouth, Devon, UK.
+I am a BA (Hons) qualified Integrative Counsellor and Psychotherapist based in Plymouth, Devon, UK.

 I comply to GDPR specifications and am fully DBS checked.

 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) working towards accreditation.

 I work within the boundaries of the BACP Ethical Framework Good Practice guidelines which maintains my safe ethical practice.

 I have been working in Domestic Violence/Abuse and Trauma Recovery Support since 2003.

 In 2003 I began volunteering with Woman's Aid, then branched out as one of the founding members/secretary of SEEDS Devon (Survivors Empowering and Educating Domestic Abuse Services) Which involved providing training and/or presentations for employers and organisations to raise awareness of Domestic Abuse.